-Remember the names of the headteacher and senior leadership and refer to them if necessary, during the lesson.
+Remember the names of the head teacher and senior management and refer to them if necessary during the lesson

 Always carry your own board pen!

-Be confident- if a school thinks they can leave you to get on with it, without having to fuss around with you, they are more likely to ask you to come back.
+Be confident- if a school thinks they can leave you to get on with it, without having to fuss around with you, they’re more likely to ask you to come back.

 Don’t rely on schools for all resources.
 Some don’t have a huge budget, especially primary schools so if you are on a longer term assignment, make sure you’re aware of available resources.